iTeam-S/Ampalibe/docs/source/usage.rst

    Ampalibe use uvicorn to run server, so it is an output of uvicorn

-You will need to configure a Facebook application, a Facebook page, get the access to the page, link the application to the page, configure a webhook for your app before you can really start using __Ampalibe__.
+You will need to configure a Facebook application, a Facebook page, get the access to the page, link the application to the page, configure a webhook for your app before you can really start using Ampalibe.

 `This app setup guide <https://developers.facebook.com/docs/messenger-platform/getting-started/app-setup/>`_ should help